Massage therapist with ‘heart of gold’ dies at 39

 Mangano Funeral Home in Deer Park will hold a wake on Sunday afternoon and evening.

 The funeral will be held Monday at 10:15 a.m. at Sts.
-Cyril and Methodius Roman Catholic Church in Deer Park, followed by burial at Pinelawn Cemetery in Farmingdale.
+Cyril and Methodius Roman Catholic Church in Deer Park, followed by burial at Pinelawn Memorial Park in Pinelawn.

 Comments